-Review our Guide to Marketing Faculty-led Programs through UW Oshkosh.
+Review our Study Abroad/Away Orientation & Guide.
 This guide provides a checklist for faculty offering or thinking about offering a faculty-led program.
 Much of the information will also be helpful to faculty teaching for Wisconsin in Scotland.

 Talk with other faculty who have led programs.
 Faculty contact details are available from each of their program web pages, linked from Destinations!.

 - Make an appointment with the OIE Director.